JLBlk/Zen-Themes/SuperUrlBar/README.md

 ![image](https://github.com/user-attachments/assets/f6a88964-98b3-460b-8fe9-bee5775b73ec)

-## This **Zen theme** gives you 3 optional toggles (in Zen's theme settings):
+## This **Zen theme** gives you 4 optional toggles (in Zen's theme settings):
-  - Adjust border radius of url bar
+  - Adjust border radius of the url bar
   - Center url text
+  - Remove the border of the url bar
-  - Blur the background when url bar is in focus
+  - Blur the background when the url bar is in focus